-- Selling, general, and administrative expense consists of salaries and benefit costs, development costs, professional fees, and other expenses which includes other personnel-related costs, stock-based compensation expenses for those employees who generally support our business and operations, and occupancy costs.
-Our development costs include internal labor costs to develop critical real-time software and geospatial analytic solutions and solution enhancements, including mapping, analysis, site target monitoring, and news feeds. - Research and development expense consists of employees' salaries, taxes, and benefits costs incurred for data science modeling and algorithm development related to our Spectra AI platform, and for the strategic development efforts to support our long-term strategy.
-In addition, we employ and classify third-party vendors who fulfill our strategic projects as research and development expense.
+- Selling, general, and administrative expense consists of salaries and benefit costs, development costs, professional fees, and other expenses which includes other personnel-related costs, stock-based compensation expenses, and occupancy costs.
+Our development costs include internal labor costs to develop critical real-time software and geospatial analytic solutions and solution enhancements, including mapping, analysis, site target monitoring, and news feeds. - Research and development expense consists primarily of employees' salaries, taxes, and benefits costs incurred for data science modeling and algorithm development related to our Spectra AI platform, and to the design, development, and testing of our Gen-3 satellites.
 We intend to continue to invest appropriate resources in research and development efforts, as we believe that investment is critical to maintaining our competitive position. - Depreciation expense is related to property and equipment which mainly consists of operational satellites.
 Amortization expense is related to intangible assets which mainly consists of customer relationships.

-Results of Operations for the Years Ended December 31, 2022 and 2021
+Results of Operations for the Years Ended December 31, 2021 and 2020